ELECTIONS TO THE BOARD OF DIRECTORS

 • General eligibility requirements for public office as defined by Section 141.001 of the Texas Election Code, except for Section 141.001(a)(5).

-• The individual must be resident of the district (county) and must have resided in the district (county) for at least two years immediately preceding the date the individual takes office (Section 6.0301, Tax Code).
+• The individual must be a resident of the district (county) and must have resided in the district (county) for at least two years immediately preceding the date the individual takes office (Section 6.0301, Tax Code).
 This is a longer residency requirement than the general rule outlined in Section 141.001 of the Election Code.
 Given the more specific residence requirement provided under the Tax Code, candidates for the elected board of director offices will need to have resided in the county longer than the six months required under Section 141.001 of the Election Code as of the filing deadline.
 See Brown v.
 Patterson, 609 S.W.2d 287 (Tex.
 App.—Dallas 1980).

 • An individual who is otherwise eligible to serve on the board is not ineligible because of membership on the governing body of a taxing unit.
 An employee of a taxing unit that participates in the district is not eligible to serve on the board unless the individual is also a member of the governing body or an elected official of a taxing unit that participates in the district.
 (Section 6.0301, Tax Code).